 - 50 g soft brown sugar, firmly packed

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract (or paste)

-- 185 g plain flour (all-purpose)
+- 250 g plain flour (all-purpose)

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- ½ tsp fine salt
+- ½ teaspoon fine salt

-- 30 g cocoa powder, sifted
+- 20 g cocoa powder, sifted

-- ½ tsp instant coffee granules/espresso powder
+- ½ teaspoon instant coffee granules/espresso powder

-- 1 tsp maple syrup
+- 45 ml maple syrup

 Chocolate pumpkin bread

-- Preheat your oven to 180°C/350°F. Grease and line a 2 lb loaf pan 23 x 14cm (9 x 5.5-inch) with parchment paper.
+- Heat oven & prep pan: Preheat the oven to 180°C (350°F) Grease with butter a 2 lb loaf pan 23 x 14cm (9 x 5.5-inch) and line the base and sides with parchment paper.